How to Plan The Perfect Peru Family Vacation in 2025

 What to do in Lima Peru with Kids?

 Lima has some fun stuff!
 The parks are great, especially Parque Kennedy and the cliffs around Miraflores.
 We also loved the fountains at Circuito Mágico del Agua.
-And the food in Lima?
-Amazing with lots of good options even for picky eaters.
+And the food in Lima is amazing with lots of good options even for picky eaters.

 Are there Peru Family Vacation Packages?